1. Introduction to Tajima 15-Needle Embroidery Systems

 3.2 Warranty and Service Network Strategy

-When investing in commercial embroidery equipment, after-sales support is just as crucial as technical specs.
-Tajima’s global distribution network—bolstered by authorized partners and certified service centers—ensures you have access to expert maintenance and timely repairs.
-While specific warranty durations can vary by region and model, industrial embroidery machines typically offer 1–2 years of coverage, with extended options available for commercial use.
-Prioritizing Tajima-certified centers for service helps safeguard your investment and maintain warranty validity.
+Tajima’s global distribution network and certified service centers provide expert maintenance and repairs.
+Warranty durations vary by region and model; industrial machines typically offer 1–2 years with extended options for commercial use.
+Prioritize Tajima-certified centers to safeguard your investment, and verify local service availability and warranty terms via official channels before purchasing.

 4. Application-Specific Workflow Optimization